 5) Think of the search engines

-Beyond addressing the journalist needs in the boilerplate, another important element to consider is the search engines.
+Beyond addressing the journalist’s needs in the boilerplate, another important element to consider is the search engines.
 Your boilerplate is a valuable space to use the keywords that will help your press release get picked up in search engines.
 In order to identify the right keywords to use, you will need to find out what search terms your audience uses most often.
-To make your life easier, you should stick to high volume, low competition keywords.
+To make your life easier, you should stick to high-volume, low-competition keywords.
 Using these keywords will improve the visibility of your content online.

 6) Don’t leave out your mission and vision statement

 Nothing communicates your purpose as a business any clearer than your mission and vision statements.
 Your vision statement will give you a succinct way of communicating your ultimate goal.
-On the other hand, the mission statement on the other hand communicates your daily goals.
-You can include either or both these statements in your boilerplate.
+On the other hand, the mission statement communicates your daily goals.
+You can include either or both of these statements in your boilerplate.

 7) Include a CTA